kev-pinto-cts/cloud_sql_multi_region_failover/README.md

 ## Failover Flow
 * 1 Promote Read Replica (Region 2) to primary once Region 1 is down (Regional Failover)
 * 2 Ensure new read replica is HA
-* 3 Create a read-replica to newly promoted primary (old replica) in region 1 once the region is back
+* 3 Create a read-replica to newly promoted primary (old replica) in region 1 once the region is back - this step involves deleting the old primary !
 * 4 Promote the read-replica created above to primary -- this is our failback state. i.e. we are making the region1 instance primary once again
 * 5 Upgrade the new primary to HA
 * 6 Create a Read Replica(region1) to the new Primary in Region 1